Masabi/clubhouse2-ruby/README.md

 ```

 Get all non-archived stories with the label 'Out Of Hours'
-*Note: Labels behave a bit differently, and don't have IDs.
-We can filter using the label object itself here.*
 ```ruby
 client.stories(archived: false, labels: client.label(name: 'Out Of Hours'))
 ```